btholt/complete-intro-to-react-v8/lessons/15-testing/B-basic-react-testing.md

 Let's write our first test for Pet.jsx.
 In general, here's my methodology for testing React:

 - Try to test functionality, not implementation.
 Make your tests interact with components as a user would, not as a developer would.
-This means you're trying to do more think of things like "what would a user see" or "if a user clicks a button a modal comes up" rather than "make sure this state is correct" or "ensure this library is called".
+This means you're trying to do more to think of things like "what would a user see" or "if a user clicks a button a modal comes up" rather than "make sure this state is correct" or "ensure this library is called".
 This isn't a rule; sometimes you need to test those things too for assurance the app is working correctly.
 Use your best judgment.
 - Every UI I've ever worked on changes a lot.
 Try to not unnecessarily spin your wheels on things that aren't important and are likely to change.
 - In general when I encounter a bug that is important for me to go back and fix, I'll write a test that would have caught that bug.
 Actually what I'll do is _before_ I fix it, I'll write the test that fails.
 That way I fix it I'll know I won't regress back there.
 - Ask yourself what's important about your app and spend your time testing that.
 Ask yourself "if a user couldn't do X then the app is worthless" sort of questions and test those more thoroughly.
 If a user can't change themes then it's probably not the end of the world (a11y is important) so you can spend less time testing that but if a user can't log in then the app is worthless.
 Test that.